Setup Anti-Malware and Anti-Spam in Exchange Server 2016/2019

 Read time 4 minutes

 Exchange Server receives a vast number of emails in business organizations, in addition to sending many emails outside the organization.
-And Exchange Administrator must secure its mail recipients from external threats like spamming, phishing, virus attacks, and hacking attempts.
-Microsoft has some inbuilt protection like anti-malware and anti-spam feature which you can configure to safeguard the data.
+An Exchange Administrator must secure its mail recipients from external threats like spamming, phishing, virus attacks, and hacking attempts.
+Microsoft has some inbuilt protection like anti-malware and anti-spam features, which you can configure to safeguard the data.

-Let’s dig deep and learn how we can enable the anti-spam protection using various transport agents.
-But first, understand how they work and protect the data.
+Let’s dig deep and learn how we can enable anti-spam and anti-malware protection using various transport agents.
+But first, we must understand how they work and protect the data.

-In the typical condition, the Exchange Administrator needs to enable the anti-spam agents on Mailbox Servers when there is no Edge Transport server, or the organization does not have a robust anti-spam protection application.
+In the typical condition, the Exchange Administrator must enable the anti-spam agents on Mailbox Servers when there is no Edge Transport server or a robust anti-spam protection application in the organization.
 These agents have a priority value, and a lower value indicates a higher priority.
 Based on the default priority value, here is the order of agents in which they are applied to the messages of the mailbox –

-In compares the sender server to a list of servers domains which are blocked by your organization.
+- Sender Filter Agent: It compares the sender server to a list of server domains that are blocked by your organization.

-It checks the IP address of the sending Server.
-It also checks the Purported Responsible Address (PRA) to check whether the sending message is clean or not.
+- Sender ID Agent: It checks the IP address of the sending Server and the Purported Responsible Address (PRA) to determine whether the sending message is clean or not.

-It provides a particular spam confidence level (SCL) to every message to check its legitimacy.
-It also saves a legitimate message from being recognized as spam messages.
+- Content Filter Agent: It provides a particular spam confidence level (SCL) to every message to check its legitimacy.
+It also prevents a legitimate message from being recognized as spam messages.

-It checks and provides a sender reputation level to each sender who his sending the message.
-The sender reputation tells the Administrator about the type of incoming message and whether it is a spam or not.
+- Protocol Analysis Agent: It checks and provides a sender reputation level to each sender who is sending the message.
+The sender’s reputation tells the Administrator about the type of incoming message and whether it is spam or not.

 You can install all these agents using an Exchange Management Shell script only and here is its whole procedure in a stepwise manner.